tucs7/MOQA/README.md

 * A. Tucs, D. P. Tran, A. Yumoto, Y. Ito, T. Uzawa and K. Tsuda, Generating ampicillin-level antimicrobial peptides with activity-aware generative adversarial networks, ACS Omega, 2020, 5(36), 22847–22851.

 is already provided.
-So you can proceed directly to the sampling
+So you can proceed directly to the sampling.

 * For sampling run